Cnf Dye Experiment

 The indication of successful polymer incorperation provides hope that this mechanism can be used to accurately and efficiently monitor the incorperation of substances and molecules, bound to the polymer, into coral and tracked using the fluorecent dye.

-However, significant damage was observed between the coral fragments that were treated versus the controls, with many of the coral polyps in the CNF+dye treatment being retreated compared to only few in the CNF treatment, where no polyps were harmed in the controls.
-This suggests that the concentration of dye applied was harmful to the coral, either initially or following fluorescence exposure, by chemical reactions.
-Thus, less dye should be used in the following analysis.
+However, significant damage was observed between the coral fragments that were treated versus the controls, with many of the coral polyps in the CNF+dye treatment being retreated, compared to only few in the CNF treatment, and where no polyps were harmed in the controls.
+This suggests that the concentration of dye applied was harmful to the coral, either initially or following fluorescence exposure by chemical reactions.
+Thus, less dye should be used in the future.
+Following analyses should consider a smaller concentrtaion of dye yet still significant enough to view fluoresence.

 Written on December 9, 2025